Himanshu3tech/Computer_Architecture_Assignment1/CA project/README.md

 2. Tage_size_2048 have implementation for Tage 2048 predictor variant
 with 2048 entries in each tage component.
-3. Tage_size_8192 have implementation for Tage predictor variant with 8192 entries in each tage component i.e no of entries in Tage table.
+3. Tage_size_8192 have implementation for Tage predictor variant with 8192 entries in each tage component.

 #### Program files for Variation 2 are inside folder Variation_2: ####
 1. Tage_bitsize_7 have implementation for Tage predictor variant with tag